oVirt/ovirt-ansible/roles/ovirt-vm-infra/README.md

-oVirt virtual machine infrastructure
+oVirt Virtual Machine Infrastructure
 ====================================

-This role manage the virtual machine infrastructure in oVirt.
+The `ovirt-vm-infra` role manages the virtual machine infrastructure in oVirt.

 Requirements
 ------------